 Clay Pots are Porous

-Clay pots prove good for slow cooking as their porous nature allows both moisture and heat to circulate easily through them.
-This helps in even, slow and delicate cooking.
+Clay pots being porous in nature allows both moisture and heat to circulate easily through them.
+This makes it a good choice for slow cooking.
 Roasts and stews are cooked well in earthen pots.

 Storage of water in earthenware allows the heat from the water to escape thereby keeping the water cool.